 Not that court influence proved ideal for artistic freedom.
 Censorship was rife at the time, and few performances escaped a rewrite.
-Shakespeare’s Rome and Juliet, for example, lacked a certain tragic element when the Viennese performance ended with the star-crossed couple living happily ever after.
+Shakespeare’s Romeo and Juliet, for example, lacked a certain key element for an alleged tragedy when the Viennese performance ended with the couple living happily ever after.

 The “new” Burgtheater